spotlightpa/poor-richard/content/news/2023-01-23-SPLWAITGAME.md

 {{<featured/picture
   src="2023/01/01hw-g1n3-z0pq-9hab.jpeg"
-  description="Rooftops of homes in Blair County, Pennsylvania." caption="Rooftops of homes in Blair County, Pennsylvania." credit="Amanda Berg / For Spotlight PA"
+  description="Rooftops of homes in Blair County, Pennsylvania." credit="Amanda Berg / For Spotlight PA"
 >}}

 ### ‘We should have been foreclosing by now’

-For PAHAF administrators, the most-time consuming part of the process is also one of the most crucial: confirming with someone’s mortgage company how much they owe.
+For PAHAF administrators, the most time-consuming part of the process is also one of the most crucial: confirming with someone’s mortgage company how much they owe.

 But mortgage companies — often overwhelmed, short-staffed, and juggling requests from multiple states running their own assistance efforts — do not always respond promptly to the program’s inquiries, leaving thousands of applications in limbo.